Carpenter Bee Holes: 4 Things to Do When You Spot One (Updated for 2025)

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Carpenter bees aren’t as dangerous as other outdoor pests, like wasps.
 In fact, the males don’t even have stingers, and the females are only aggressive when protecting their eggs.
 However, they’re a threat to any wooden structures on your property, which is why you need to be vigilant for any signs of their presence.
-Once you do spot carpenter bee holes or the creatures themselves, you need to act quickly.
+Once you spot carpenter bee holes or the creatures themselves, you need to act quickly.

 Your first sign will probably be a small hole or pile of sawdust.
 Female carpenter bees burrow into the wood to lay their eggs.
 While the ladies work, the males ward off predators, but they’re all buzz and no bite since they lack a stinger.